Filed under: SBM Awards

 The recipient of the 2010 North American* Genius Monkey Comedy Award is...

 John Mulaney may not have the pedigree or experience of some of the top stand-up comics working today, but he's on his way there.
 Mulaney has already been recognized on ShowbizMonkeys.com, as his 2009 debut stand-up CD, The Top Part, was a runner-up for our Comedy Album of the Year (beat out only by The Lonely Island).
-That recording contains one of the most entertaining stories ever put to tape -- "The Salt and Pepper Diner" -- which still keeps us howling each and every time we listen.
+That recording contains one of the most entertaining stories ever put to tape -- "The Salt and Pepper Diner" (listen below) -- which still keeps us howling each and every time we listen.

 Mulaney started his comedy career at Georgetown University, where he met his frequent collaborator, Nick Kroll.
 Being interested in theatre but having never performed comedy, Mulaney heard about an improv group taking auditions, and he decided to try out.
 The troupe was run by Kroll, and the two have written and performed together frequently since then.